illoxian/LP_E1P/Prolog/README.txt

     makes a list of labels used in the file (just those to jump to), and removes them from the memory assemble/3
-    assembles memory istruction from TEXT STRING to MACHINE CODE substituteLabels/3
+    assembles memory instruction from TEXT STRING to MACHINE CODE substituteLabels/3
-    uses the list of labels made by labeler to substitute labels in istruction with respective addresses fill_trail_zeros/2
+    uses the list of labels made by labeler to substitute labels in instruction with respective addresses fill_trail_zeros/2
-    fills the memory until it's made by 100 cells (possibily, launch this right after the comment parser to fail in case of memories greater than 100)
+    fills the memory until it's made by 100 cells (possibly, launch this right after the comment parser to fail in case of memories greater than 100)

 lmc_load/2
-    standard predicate given in the implementation: loads and ASM file and pulls out a memory of 100 istructions lmc_run/3
+    standard predicate given in the implementation: loads and ASM file and pulls out a memory of 100 instructions lmc_run/3
     calls lmc_load and runs LMC SIMULTOR execution_loop/2
-    given an istruction, iterates one_instruction/2 until finds an HALTED_STATE one_instruction/2
+    given an instruction, iterates one_instruction/2 until finds an HALTED_STATE one_instruction/2
-    given an istruction, executes it (one program counter step).
+    given an instruction, executes it (one program counter step).
 One or more goals for each ASM instruction.